The Ultimate Guide to Hoka Running Shoes

 Hoka, under its parent company Deckers Brands, has increasingly focused on its environmental impact and corporate responsibility.
 The brand is actively working to reduce its footprint through several key initiatives.

-A major focus is the integration of sustainable materials into its products.
-Over 97% of Hoka's footwear now includes at least one component made from recycled, renewed, or naturally sourced materials.
-This includes using recycled polyester (rPET) from plastic bottles in shoe uppers, as well as incorporating bio-based materials like sugarcane EVA and algae-derived foam in models such as the Clifton and Arahi.
-They have also achieved 100% sustainably sourced or recycled cotton for their apparel.
+A big focus is weaving more sustainable materials into the products.
+Over 97% of Hoka’s footwear now includes at least one component made from recycled, renewed, or naturally sourced materials.
+That includes recycled polyester (rPET) from plastic bottles in uppers, plus bio-based materials like sugarcane EVA and algae-derived foam in models such as the Clifton and Arahi.
+They’ve also hit 100% sustainably sourced or recycled cotton for apparel.

 Beyond materials, Hoka is aiming to reduce greenhouse gas emissions by 20% per pair by 2030 (from a 2019 baseline).
 As of 2024, they have already reported a 16% reduction in emissions per pair.
 Their distribution centers in California and the Midwest have also achieved zero-waste status.

-However, the brand still faces challenges and criticism.
-Its core reliance on petroleum-based EVA and TPU foams remains a significant environmental hurdle.
-Additionally, unlike some competitors, Hoka does not yet offer a widespread recycling or shoe take-back program.
+But there are still real hurdles.
+The core reliance on petroleum-based EVA and TPU foams remains a big environmental challenge.
+And unlike some competitors, Hoka still doesn’t offer a widespread recycling or shoe take-back program.

 Ready to Fly?

 Hoka has built a devoted following for a reason.
-By prioritizing cushioning and a smooth ride, they've made running more comfortable and accessible for millions.
-Whether you're tackling your first 5K or your fifth ultramarathon, there's a Hoka designed to help you fly.
+By prioritizing cushioning and a smooth ride, they’ve made running feel easier and more accessible for millions.
+Whether you’re tackling your first 5K or your fifth ultramarathon, there’s a Hoka built to help you fly.

 Related Articles